Government and Academic Research Alliances

 The Office supports research alliances at the University of Rochester,

 a leader and innovator in basic, translational, and clinical research and technology development.

-"America's Got Regulatory Science Talent" Competition Winners Announced!
+"America's Got Regulatory Science Talent" Competition Winners - FDA Blog

 The advanced certificate in Regulatory Science is a multidisciplinary, cross-departmental graduate credential administered by the Department of Public Health Sciences.
 It is designed to produce highly trained professionals able to contribute to the development of new medical interventions by enhancing innovation, efficiency, and quality of the medical product development pipeline.
 More information and the curriculum outline is available here.